gamesbook/pyprototypr/docs/worked_example.rst

    # the text is 1.9cm from the left of the card and 1cm from its lower edge
    Card("25", text(text="25!", x=1.9, y=1.0))

-   # create a reference for a particular font; with it's face and size and colour
+   # create a reference for a particular font; with it's face, size and colour
    times = Font("Times New Roman", size=8, colour="red")

-   # create more text, and display it using the font defined by 'times' reference
+   # create more text, and display it using the font defined by 'times'
    mytext = text(text="I'm on cards 1-9", font=times, x=1.9)

    # specify a range of cards that will contain 'mytext'